-Ms. Hanson spoke to property zoning, handed out copies regarding interpretation of the Unified Land Development Code (ULDC), noted the buffer is to be 20-feet and recommends this as a condition of the final Development Master Plan (DMP), and noted the fiscal impact will be a net deficit for 17 years.
+Ms. Hanson spoke to property zoning, handed out copies regarding zoning regulations addressed and explained Section 53-179 and 53-182 of the Unified Land Development Code (ULDC), the buffer is to be 20-feet and recommends this as a condition of the final Development Master Plan (DMP), and noted the fiscal impact will be a net deficit for 17 years.